-Through BFA, Australia is joining ACA partners in countries across the world, including Argentina, Japan, Mexico, South Africa, United States, and Vietnam, to create alliances that champion higher climate ambition and support local stakeholders to make collaborative climate action a reality on the ground.
+Through BFA, Australia is joining ACA partners in countries across the world, including Argentina, Japan, Mexico, South Africa, United States, Brazil, Chile, and Vietnam, to create alliances that champion higher climate ambition and support local stakeholders to make collaborative climate action a reality on the ground.

 ACA supports domestic coalitions seeking to implement bold collaborative actions in line with 1.5°C; build domestic public support for climate action; and collectively engage with national governments to help deliver and enhance national climate targets.
 It connects domestic coalitions with each other and elevates their voices internationally to build the groundswell of climate action.
 Global partners include C40 Cities Climate Leadership Group, CDP, the Climate Action Network, Fundación Avina, The Climate Group, We Mean Business and WWF, working together with leading organizations at the national level.